Bill Snyder: Kansas State University: first tenure, 1989–2005

 Prior to Snyder's first season in 1989, Sports Illustrated published an article about Kansas State football entitled "Futility U," which labeled the school "America's most hapless team."
-In hopes of distancing K-State from its losing history, Snyder had art professor Tom Brookhalter create a new logo for the team's helmets, a stylized wildcat's head known as the "Powercat."
+In hopes of distancing K-State from its losing history, Snyder had art professor Tom Bookwalter create a new logo for the team's helmets, a stylized wildcat's head known as the "Powercat."

 Snyder won only one game in his first season, beating the recently renamed North Texas, but it was a significant win because it was K-State's first win in three seasons.
 The game was especially thrilling, with a touchdown pass coming on the last play of the game.
 In Snyder's second season, in 1990, the Wildcats improved to 5–6.
-The five wins posted by the team had been matched only twice in the prior 17 years at the school, in 1973 (5–6) and 1982 (6–5).
+The five wins posted by the team had been matched only twice in the prior 17 years at the school, in 1973 (5–6) and 1982 (6–5–1).

 The 1991 season saw another breakthrough when the Wildcats finished with a winning record of 7–4 and narrowly missed a bowl bid.
 It was only the second winning season at Kansas State since 1970, and the team's 4–3 conference record was only the third winning conference mark since 1934.

 Two years later, Snyder led the Wildcats to the 1993 Copper Bowl.
 It was the school's second bowl game, its first bowl win and the first of its 11 consecutive bowl appearances from 1993 to 2003—of which it won six—a streak matched by only six other teams.
 The 1993 season also marked the second nine-win season in school history and the team's first ranking in a final media poll.

 During the 1995 season, Snyder led the Wildcats to the first 10-win season in school history.
 They also finished sixth in the AP Poll and seventh in the Coaches' Poll–their first top-ten finish in school history.
-This included a 41-7 thrashing of then-No. 6 Kansas in what is still the only Governor's Cup between two ranked teams.
+This included a 41–7 thrashing of then-No. 6 Kansas in what was the only Governor's Cup between two ranked teams until the 2023 contest.
 That win was also Snyder's 40th victory at K-State, vaulting him past Mike Ahearn to become the winningest coach in school history.

 Having never before won 11 games in a season, the Wildcats hit their stride from 1997 to 2000 with four consecutive 11-win seasons.
 By this time, the "Powercat" had all but replaced Kansas State's longtime mascot, "Willie the Wildcat," whose costume was redesigned to resemble the Powercat head.